MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Method

 \subsection{Temporal Evidence Retrieval and Pruning}

 As discussed in Section~\ref{sec:intro}, identifying reasoning paths that connect all topic entities is crucial for deriving accurate answers.
-These paths function as interpretable chains of thought, revealing not only the final answer but also the intermediate reasoning steps, a property we refer to as \textbf{interpretability}.
+These paths function as interpretable chains of thought.
 In this section, we operationalize the selected toolkits to perform hybrid retrieval and pruning, balancing {efficiency} and {accuracy} while ensuring both high temporal alignment and broad semantic coverage.
-The pseudo-code of this section is detailed in Algorithm \ref{algorithm:execution} of Appendix \ref{appendix:alg}.
+The pseudo-code of this section is detailed in Algorithm \ref{algorithm:execution} (Appendix\ref{appendix:alg}).

 \myparagraphunderline{Retrieval initialization} Before path exploration begins, \mot\ performs seed selection to identify relevant entities that serve as starting points for reasoning.
 If prior successful seeds exist in $\mathcal{E}_{pool}$, they are reused directly; otherwise, new seeds are chosen via the experience-augmented prompt: $ S_i = \textsf{Prompt}_{\text{SeedSelect}}(Topics, \Ind_i, q_i, \mathcal{E}_{\text{seed}}), $ where $\mathcal{E}_{\text{seed}}$ denotes the retrieved relevant examples from memory.